 I'd recommend watching them all in order because it's fun to watch how the characters progress over the course of a decade.
 Well, over the course of nine years, that is, because Season 10 is inexplicably Christmas-less.
 Womp-womp.
 But anyway, as you probably already know, all of

 So without further delay, here's the rundown on

 Friends' Christmas episodes.
 Season 1: The One With The Monkey

-The One with Phoebe's Dad is, like so many other episodes, mostly about Ross and Rachel.
+The One with the Monkey takes place around Christmas.
+Phoebe performs her depressing songs for Central Perk during Christmas time and meets noisy audience member David, the scientist guy who pops in and out of the show up until the final season.
+The gang makes a no-date pact for their New Year's party, but that pact goes very wrong.
+Season 2: The One With Phoebe's Dad The One with Phoebe's Dad is, like so many other episodes, mostly about Ross and Rachel.
 In the previous episode, Rachel found a list Ross made comparing her and Julie, just as they were on the cusp of getting together — leading to a huge fight.
 The title refers to Phoebe finding out her dad is a pharmacist living upstate, and she goes on a road trip with Chandler and Joey to find him.
 The long journey causes Chandler and Joey to go Christmas shopping at a gas station for the gang, resulting in presents almost as lame as the cookies Monica bakes for their superintendent.
 Also the radiator in Monica and Rachel's breaks, so their Christmas Eve party winds up being summer-themed.
 Season 3: The One Where Rachel Quits

 The One Where Rachel Quits, Rachel finally leaves waitressing life and quits her job at Central Perk.
 Conversely, Joey has just started a new job selling Christmas trees.
 He and Phoebe are at odds throughout the episode because she thinks the treatment of dead Christmas trees is inhumane.
 Pretty weird that a vegetarian would think plants had feelings or a central nervous system, but that's Pheebs.
 And in one of Friends' most random, unrelated-to-anything, verging-on-creepy storylines, Ross accidentally breaks a little girl's leg, and he continually visits her in her bedroom, sells "Brown Bird" cookies for her, and creates a "space camp" in the guys' apartment for her.
 OK, Ross...
 Season 4: The One With The Girl From Poughkeepsie

 Girl From Poughkeepsie on a train, and struggles between dating her long distance and dating someone else who's only OK but lives just uptown.
 Rachel's also a bit desperate for love, and Chandler sets her up with a coworker.
 Monica's also desperate, but for approval at work.
 So she hires Joey so she can fire him in front of the staff to show 'em who's boss.
 And in the only actual Christmas-centric storyline from this season's Christmas episode, Phoebe is working on a Christmas song about her friends throughout the 22 minutes, and she performs the final masterpiece at the very end.
 A Buffay classic.
 Season 5: The One With The Inappropriate Sister

 The One with the Inappropriate Sister is Phoebe, who volunteers to ring a bell and collect donations in a bucket outside Macy's.
 Rachel starts dating her cute neighbor Danny, who already seems weird but then gets even weirder when Rachel sees him and his sister together.
 Let's just say they are way closer than Ross and Monica.
 And as for the guys, Joey procrastinates his way through writing the screenplay Ross assigned him, and instead invents a new game with Chandler, called Fireball.
 Season 6: The One With The Routine

 Dick Clark's New Year's Rockin' Eve along with Joey's supermodel roommate, Janine.
 While the "dancers" Ross and Monica are busy performing The Routine for the cameras, Rachel and Phoebe are ransacking the apartments for Monica's Christmas gifts.
 They obviously rope Chandler into their deviousness.
 Also, sparks fly between Joey and Janine.
 Season 7: The One With The Holiday Armadillo

 Ross has Ben for the holidays this year, and he's determined to teach his son about Hanukkah.
 After Ben cries over not getting to meet Santa this year, Ross tries to get a Santa costume but gets stuck with an armadillo costume instead.
 Ross dresses up as the iconic "Holiday Armadillo," Chandler comes through with a Santa costume, and Joey comes through with a costume somehow more random than an armadillo.
 It's a Hanukkah miracle!